-In humans, approximately 50% to 60% of our bodies are composed by weight of water.
-All of our living cells are filled with and surrounded by water.
+Water is essential to life, and approximately 50% to 60% of our bodies are composed by weight of water.
+The water in our bodies is distributed into three compartments: blood, intracellular fluid (cytoplasm) and fluid surrounding cells (interstitial).
+All molecules and chemicals in our bodies must interact with water to become soluble to generate the structures and perform the reactions that sustain life.
 Understanding the basic properties of water and how molecules interact with and move in water is essential for understanding how cells, tissues and organs function to support life.

 The polarity of water is also critical for its properties as a solvent.
-Water’s polarity allows it to interact with and dissolve chemicals with electrical charges.
+Water’s polarity allows it to interact with and dissolve molecules and chemicals with electrical charges.
 Importantly, most salts readily dissolve in water (e.g. NaCl, KCl).
-The polarity of water allows it to break the ionic bond between say sodium and chloride to generate a positively charged sodium ion and negatively charged chloride ion.
+The polarity of water allows it to break the ionic bond between sodium and chloride to generate a positively charged sodium ion and negatively charged chloride ion.
 The water in our bodies and in our cells have specific amounts of certain ions, and maintaining the concentration of those ions is critical for the survival and function of every cell.

 Many other important biological molecules readily dissolve in water due to the charge polarity on their surface and ability to form hydrogen bonds with water.
 These types of molecules are called hydrophilic.

 Recall that one of the properties of water is that it remains in liquid form over a large range of temperatures and at relatively high temperatures.
 The high temperature of water in our bodies is a result of the thermal motion of the water molecules.
-The random movement of water molecules imparts movement to the solutes in water.
+The random movement of water molecules imparts movement of the solutes in water.
 Because the movement of water molecules is random, solutes in water move randomly, too.

-Equilibrium is an example of a range of conditions called steady state.
-Steady state occurs when the variables of a system do not change over time.
-In our example, the system consists of the two chambers of NaCl in water and the variables are the concentrations of sodium and chloride in each chamber.
-It’s clear that equilibrium satisfies this definition of steady state as the concentration of sodium and chloride do not change over time even though ions are moving across the membrane.
-Is there a steady state condition where the chambers are not in equilibrium.
-Suppose we attach to the right chamber a small filter that can selectively absorb sodium and chloride ions from a solution.
-Any ion that collides with the filter would be removed from solution.
-Thus, the filter would cause the concentration of sodium and chloride in the right chamber to decrease.
-At the same time that we attach the filter to the right chamber, we also attach a different type of filter to the left chamber that releases sodium and chloride ions into solution.
+The chamber could also be in steady state without being in equilibrium.
+For example, we could attach to the right chamber a small filter that selectively absorbs sodium and chloride ions from solution.
+Any ion that collides with the filter would be removed from solution, causing the concentration of sodium and chloride in the right chamber to decrease.
+We also attach a different type of filter to the left chamber that releases sodium and chloride ions into solution.
 The filters are designed so that they release or absorb ions at the same rate.
 Thus, ions enter the left chamber at the same rate as they leave the right chamber.

 To illustrate the effect of an electric field on the diffusion of ions, let’s set up our two chambers as before with one containing 1.0 M NaCl and the other containing 0.1 M NaCl and mannitol, but this time will use a membrane that is only permeable to sodium ion.
 Thus, sodium ions can freely diffuse across the membrane but chloride ions cannot.

 Cells employ different mechanisms to prevent bursting.
 Many single cell organisms, such as bacteria and yeast, have an external cytoskeleton called a cell wall that is composed of protein and carbohydrates.
 The cell wall physically prevents the cell from swelling if it is placed in a hypoosmotic solution such as pure water.
 The cells in multicellular organisms don’t have cell walls so need a mechanism to maintain an osmotic balance with their surrounding solution.
+The course will describe how cells maintain a proper balance of osmoles between their cytoplasm and extracellular fluid.

 Of particular biological and medical importance is the concentration of hydrogen ion (H+) in the body fluids.
 The concentration of H+ in a fluid is called its pH and is measured using a log scale:

-$$ pH = -log_{10}[H^+] $$
+pH = -log10[H+]

 A higher concentration of H+ generates a lower pH value.

 Pure water contains a small concentration H+ and OH- because a small fraction of H2O dissociates..
 At 25˚ C, pure water has 1 x 10-7 M H+ and 1 x 10-7 M OH-.
-Because the the concentration of H+ equals the concentration of OH-, pure water is considered neutral.
+Because the concentration of H+ equals the concentration of OH-, pure water is considered neutral.
 Compounds that increase the concentration of H+ when added to water are called acids, whereas those that decrease the H+ concentration are called bases.

 The strength of an acid or base depends on its ability to lose (acid) or gain (base) a hydrogen ion.
 When dissolved in water, a strong acid will almost completely ionize so that almost all of the acid has released a hydrogen ion.
 In contrast, in weak acids only a small fraction of the acid ionizes.
 For example, let’s consider an acid HA that dissociates into H+ and A- in water.
 The strength of the acid can be described by this formula: